zeeman-effect/maiar-ai/packages/plugin-discord/README.md

 ## Important Notice

 The Discord plugin is currently in beta and some features may be unstable.
-We are working hard to iron out the kinks and make it more reliable.
+We are working hard to iron out any issues and make it more reliable.

 Furthermore, this plugin allows text-based commands to invoke the agent to post given simple instructions.
 This will mean anyone that has the ability to invoke a trigger will be able to invoke the agent to post a message to a channel.
 We suggest you use this plugin as a reference implementation, or add some sort of authorization and permissions to the plugin itself, or as another plugin using our extensible plugin system.